WAKL (FM): Oldies/classic hits (2008–2012)

-All news (2012-2014)
+All news (2012–2014)

 On April 6, 2012, Cumulus registered the domain name AllNews1067.com.
 On April 27, Cumulus announced the switch to "All News 106.7" would be sometime in May.
 CNN Radio, based in Atlanta, had discontinued operations several months earlier, with WYAY hiring many former CNN Radio employees to staff the station, including Greg Black, Maria Boynton, Andy Rose, Andy Flick, Michelle Wright and Jackie Howard.
-The station also hired former KDKA Pittsburgh program director Marshall Adams.
+The station also hired Marshall Adams, former program director for KDKA in Pittsburgh.
 WYAY also partnered with WAGA-TV for weather and traffic reports, as well as WCNN for sports updates.
+WYAY also aired hourly headlines from ABC News Radio.

 In May 2012, an application was filed with the FCC to change the frequency from 106.7 to 106.5, change the city of license from Gainesville to Sandy Springs, and change class from C to C1, any of which would require a rulemaking proceeding to amend the FCC table of allotments.
-In addition, it would affect co-channel WSKZ FM 106.5 in Chattanooga, also owned by Cumulus.
+In addition, it would affect co-channel WSKZ in Chattanooga, also owned by Cumulus.
 That station would have to reduce its signal strength toward the south and southeast to prevent RF interference between the two.
 WYAY's application lists the Inman Park tower east of downtown Atlanta as the proposed site.
-This was built for WUPA TV 43, although that station has since moved.
+This was built for WUPA, although that station has since moved.
 However, in June 2012, the FCC denied the application.

 On May 29, 2012 at 4:50 a.m., WYAY ended its classic hits format by playing "Another One Bites the Dust" by Queen, "Last Dance" by Donna Summer, and "A Day in the Life" by the Beatles.
 This would be followed by a 10 minute stunt montage of random song and movie soundclips, with a common theme of them being themed around news.
 At 5:00 a.m., the station began its all-news format.
 Ratings during this time were poor.

-On October 21, 2013, Cumulus announced the first of two changes to the station's programming, with former WGST host Kim Peterson, better known as "The Kimmer," hosting a midday talk and interview program for WYAY known as "Newsmakers" beginning the following month.
+On October 21, 2013, Cumulus announced the first of two changes to the station's programming, with former WGST host Kim Peterson, better known as "The Kimmer", hosting a midday talk and interview program for WYAY known as "Newsmakers" beginning the following month.
 WYAY also became the flagship station for the Atlanta Braves Radio Network effective with the start of the 2014 season.